 Instructions may be given by the Race Director and/or Clerk of the Course to Teams and/or Riders by means of special circulars in accordance with the Regulations.
-Circulars must be posted on the official notice board and placed in the special team mail box which will be provided by IRTA at each Event.
-Posting on the official notice board and placing in the team mail box will be deemed as proof of delivery.
+Circulars must be posted on the official notice board, or delivered by electronic means such as email and/or placed in the special team mail box which will be provided by IRTA at each Event.
+Posting on the official notice board, or via electronic means and/or placing in the team mail box will be deemed as proof of delivery.

-All classifications and results of practice and the race, as well as all decisions issued by the officials, must be posted on the official notice board.
+All classifications and results of practice and the race, as well as all decisions issued by the officials, must be posted on the official notice board or otherwise delivered to the Teams.

-Posting on the official notice board will be deemed as proof of delivery and official publication.
+Posting on the official notice board and/or delivery to the Teams by other means will be deemed as proof of delivery and official publication.